django-cas-ng/django-cas-ng/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a user using the ``id`` field provided by
 the attributes returned by the CAS provider.
-Default is ``False``.
 Raises
 ``ImproperlyConfigured`` exception if attributes are not provided or do not
 contain the field ``id``.

+The default is ``False``.

 ``CAS_LOGIN_MSG`` [Optional]